B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 ### <a id="7.2"></a><span style="color: #0088CC">7.2 Illegalities Under 50 Hours</span>

-If you do not have 50 hours on your account, any type of illegality is prohibited.
-You are not allowed to assist, indirectly by providing information or other means to aid those involved in an illegal action if you do not have over 50 hours.
+If you do not have 50 hours on your <strong style="color: red">CHARACTER</strong>, any type of illegality is prohibited.
+You are not allowed to assist, indirectly by providing information or other means to aid those involved in an illegal action if you do not have over 50 hours on your <strong style="color: red">CHARACTER</strong>.
 Everyone must meet this requirement.

 Illegal actions include:
 - Robbing people/properties or participating in such an action.